01 / THREAT INTELLIGENCE REFERENCE

 If your budget is zero, here is the stack: MISP for IoC sharing, OpenCTI for the knowledge graph, TheHive for case management, Cortex for analyser orchestration, YARA and Sigma for detection, Claude or equivalent as the orchestration agent.

-Self-hosted on commodity hardware, this stack costs $300-$1,500 per month in infrastructure plus LLM API spend.
+Self-hosted on Hetzner, this stack costs roughly $130-$490 per month in compute (shared versus dedicated vCPU, as of August 2026) plus $500-$1,500 in LLM API spend.
 The data depth gap vs commercial is real.
 The capability gap for enrichment and correlation is smaller than most vendors claim.

 Full OSS stack walkthrough →06 / LATEST PRICING, APRIL 2026